carsales/pyheif/README.md

 ### Converting to a Pillow Image object

 If your HEIF file contains an image that you would like to manipulate, you can do so using the [Pillow](https://pillow.readthedocs.io/) Python library.
-You can convert a `heif_file` to a Pillow image like so:
+You can convert a `HeifFile` to a Pillow image like so:

 ```python
 from PIL import Image